 Wit is often a mask.
-If you could peer behind its gossamer façade, you would find either genius irritated or cleverness wriggling.
+If you could peer behind its gossamer façade, you would find either genius meandering or chutzpah sauntering.
 That’s why you should never let your mind wander.
 Summat that small shouldn’t be out on its own.
 Nurse, fetch the screens!
 Visit my website: www.ComedianUK.com

 or email me: firstname.lastname@example.org